xc-lab/PointExplainer/README.md

 ```

 ### 3. Training
-Train a model to classify hand-drawn data:
+To train the classification model, run:
 ```
+bash
-python diagnosis/train.py
+python train.py
 ```
-Log files and network parameters will be saved to `diahnosis/log_dir` folder in default.
-We can use TensorBoard to view the network architecture and monitor the training progress.
+All log files and model checkpoints will be saved automatically to the `log_dir` directory by default.
+You can use TensorBoard to visualize the model architecture and monitor training progress:
 ```
+bash
-tensorboard --logdir=diagnosis/log_dir
+tensorboard --logdir=log_dir
 ```

 #### 2.3 testing